Calcium:Phosphorus Ratio: Why 1:1 to 2:1 Matters

 Too Much Calcium (>2:1)

 The skeletal absorption blocker.
-Excess calcium interferes with the absorption of zinc and phosphorus.
-The body cannot effectively use what's available, causing the skeleton to weaken despite high calcium intake.
-This state, often caused by over-reliance on weight-bearing bones, leads to mineral competition at the cellular level.
+Excess calcium blocks your dog from absorbing zinc and phosphorus.
+Their body cannot use available minerals.
+This weakens the skeleton despite high calcium intake.
+Over-reliance on weight-bearing bones causes this cellular mineral competition.

 Too Much Phosphorus (<1:1)